mhyee/mhyee.com/content/blog/fydp1.md

 optimization: the Apollo program, the decadal survey, and software product lines.

-In the next part, I'll provide a more formal definition of multi-objective optimization, which should clarify some of the concepts introduced today.
+In the [next part][fydp2], I'll provide a more formal definition of multi-objective optimization, which should clarify some of the concepts introduced today.
 I’ll also step through a more concrete (though also more contrived) example, and that should conclude my explanation of multi-objective optimization.

 _I would like to thank Chris Kleynhans and Zameer Manji for proofreading this post._

 Notes
 -----